cariad-tech/fep3_sdk/doc/input/overview.rst

 -------------------------
 * Testing with a virtual environment and a function in one common simulation.
 * Lower effort due to reuse of simulation components.
 They don't need to be re-developed for different simulation environments or execution environments, which saves cost and time.
 * Higher level of continuity in all development phases due to reuse of simulation components.
-This helps create trust in the simulation and results can be compared to each other MiL → SiL → HiL → ViL.
+This helps create trust in the simulation and results can be compared to each other MIL → SIL → HIL → VIL.

 Main Concepts of FEP SDK
 ========================